abdeoliveira/examgen/README.md

 2. tex-live
 3. Ruby gems: mini_magick, date, and csv.

+If you are using a debian-based distribution, something like

+`sudo apt-get install ruby ruby-dev texlive-latex-base texlive-science`

+and also

+`gem install mini_magick csv date`

+will solve the aforementioned dependencies.
+For other distros, please check distro-specific docs for directions.

 # Usage

 First, you need to clone this repo (this is the jargon for donwload this whole git project).
 For doing that you need to have [git installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your machine.